Seltzr/Seltzr/docs-src/docfx_project/articles/getting_started/efcore.md

 ```

 > [!TIP]
 > The `Blog` property will always be null on returned posts because of how Entity Framework works.
-Use <xref:RestModels.Options.Builder.RestModelOptionsBuilder`2.Omit(System.Linq.Expressions.Expression{System.Func{`0,System.Object}})> to hide it.
+Use <xref:Seltzr.Options.Builder.SeltzrOptionsBuilder`2.Omit(System.Linq.Expressions.Expression{System.Func{`0,System.Object}})> to hide it.

 ## Wrapping Up
 Run the project again and play around with creating blogs, creating, updating, deleting posts in a blog, getting all posts, and getting a random post.

 Congratulations!
-You've built two APIs with RestModels in less than 30 lines of code!
-These getting started guides provide a small taste of what RestModels can do.
+You've built two APIs with Seltzr in less than 30 lines of code!
+These getting started guides provide a small taste of what Seltzr can do.

 If you're still eager to learn more, check out the following resources:

 * [The Request Flow](xref:request-flow).
-A closer look at the architecture of RestModels.
+A closer look at the architecture of Seltzr.
 * [More Examples](xref:api-examples).
-RestModels hides a lot of power in a small library.
+Seltzr hides a lot of power in a small library.
 The best way to make full use of it is by exploring examples.